tsenart/vegeta/README.md

 Specifies the maximum number of bytes to capture from the body of each response.
 Remaining unread bytes will be fully read but discarded.
 Set to -1 for no limit.
-It knows how to intepret values like these:
+It knows how to interpret values like these:

 - `"10 MB"` -> `10MB`
 - `"10240 g"` -> `10TB`